adityapatil03/matching-engine/README.md

 (*Input File as first argument and async as optional 2nd argument*)

-The **async (optional)** argument in the latter command runs the matching engine in asynchronous mode where Trades are emitted (printed) asynchronously and so does not interrupt order matching and processing resulting in a better execution time.
-Here a new Thread would be running as TradeAsyncHandler.
+The **async (optional)** argument in the latter command runs the **matching engine in asynchronous mode where Trades are emitted (printed) asynchronously and so does not interrupt order matching and processing resulting in a better execution time.
+Here a new Thread would be running as TradeAsyncHandler**.

 **I strongly suggest to also use and try async execution option in addition.**

-## Order Matching Class : The class LimitOrderBook.java contains main business logic for the order matching and processing.
+## Order Matching Class
+ The class **LimitOrderBook.java** contains main business logic for the order matching and processing.

 ## Performance benchmark
  The matching engine currently processes around **300,000 orders per second**.